awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

    Hello World!
    ```

-The default application prints `Hello World!` to the console and exits\.
-Before you deploy the application to Elastic Beanstalk, you update it to serve HTTP requests with ASP\.NET and IIS\.

 ## Launch an Elastic Beanstalk Environment<a name="dotnet-core-tutorial-launch"></a>

 Use the AWS Management Console to launch an Elastic Beanstalk environment\.
-Choose the **Windows Server 2012R2 v1\.2\.0** platform configuration and accept the default settings and sample code\.
+For this example, you will launch with a \.NET platform\.
 After you launch and configure your environment, you can deploy new source code at any time\.

 **To launch an environment \(console\)**